ZeroMolecule/react-native-zero-ui/docs/index.md

 ## Get Started

 ### Installation
+**Note:** Version 0.5 brought major changes so please make sure you've read and understood the documentation before proceeding with updating the old one

-- If you want just the components, you need to add the plugin using
+If you want just the components, you need to add the plugin using

   ```bash
   npm install react-native-zero-ui --save